LuisEnMarroquin/json-as-xlsx/CONTRIBUTING.md

 ## Deploy to NPM

-There is a pipeline for that, just do a PR and I'll be merged
+There is a pipeline for that, just do a PR and it will be merged